U.S., Sudan press for amicable solution over Ethiopia dam dispute | Politics

-U.S. President Donald Trump and Sudanese Prime Minister Abdalla Hamdok on Friday called for an amicable solution to be reached over the dam dispute with Ethiopia and Egypt.
+U.S. President Donald Trump and Sudanese Prime Minister Abdalla Hamdok on Friday called for an agreement to be reached over the dam dispute with Ethiopia and Egypt.

-Hamdok, speaking by phone with Trump following Sudan and Israel's announcement to normalize ties, said he wanted to reach an amicable solution.
-Trump, who held the call in front of reporters at the White House, said he had also told Egypt the same thing.
+"We hope to reach an amicable solution soon," Hamdok said, speaking by phone with Trump following Sudan and Israel's announcement to normalize ties.
+Trump, who held the call in front of reporters at the White House, said he had also told Egypt the same thing, saying it was a dangerous situation and that Cairo could end up "blowing up that dam."

+Ethiopia, Sudan and Egypt have been at odds over the filling and operation of the Grand Ethiopian Renaissance Dam (GERD), and Trump on Friday said he had brokered an agreement to resolve the issue but that Ethiopia had broken the pact, forcing him to cut funds.
+"I had a deal done for them and then unfortunately Ethiopia broke the deal, which they should not have done.
+It was a big mistake," Trump said.
+"They will never see that money unless they adhere to the agreement ...
+You can't blame Egypt for being a little upset."

+Trump urged Hamdok to get Ethiopia to agree come accept the deal to resolve the water dispute.
+"I'm telling Egypt the same thing," Trump added.

 - READ MORE ON: